emacadie/scheme-apps/little/01.little/README.md

 The First Commandment: Always ask null? as the first question in expressing any function.
 The Second Commandment: Use cons to build lists.
 The Third Commandment: When building a list, describe the first typical element, and then cons it onto the natural recursion.
+The Fourth Commandment (preliminary): Always change at least one argument while recurring.
+It must be changed to be closer to termination.
+The changing argument must be tested in the termination condition: when using cdr, test termination with null?.

 Can use rb6: prefix: